 So, if you are serious about programming and realizing now that algorithms and data structure is not optional, here are some of the great books to learn algorithms.

 Some of you might have already read them before but they are worth reading again.
 Btw, if you buy a book using links in this article, I'll get also get paid.

 1. Introduction to Algorithms by Thomas H. Corman

 This is one of the most popular algorithm books, but be aware that it contains a heavy dose of theory.
-The current edition of this books is the 3rd Edition and I strongly suggest that every programmer should have this in their bookshelf, but only for short reading and references.
+The current edition of this book is the 3rd Edition and I strongly suggest that every programmer should have this on their bookshelf, but only for short reading and references.